 All volunteers with substantial contact with our youth are required to be fully compliant.
 (Substantial contact is contact that is not incidental OR where their service is such that it is reasonable to think that the person may at some time have contact with our children outside the sight or hearing of other responsible adults.)

-All paperwork is also provided in:
+The online application is provided in:

 Nota Bene: Neither OPCYP nor the ministries of St. Leo the Great are mandated reporters concerning immigration status for volunteers or parishioners.
 To register as a parishioner, any volunteer ministry or to receive the OPCYP background check does not effect your status here in the United States.